Pre-Sales and Public Sales

 Rule 506(c) is the natural choice for an ICO pre-sale.
 It is designed for securities offerings to a small group of wealthy, sophisticated investors, which is typically the targeted investor pool for a pre-sale.
 Rule 506(c) offerings are relatively inexpensive compared to registered offerings, and there is no limit on the amount of money that can be raised under Rule.
 Also, the Rule 506(c) exemption preempts state securities laws, reducing the cost of blue sky compliance.

 Regulation A provides for a “mini registration” under the Securities Act.
-The issuer files with the SEC and provides to investors an information statement, which is like a watered-down prospectus for a registered offering.
-The requirements for financial statement reviews and audits are less stringent than for a registered offering.
+The issuer files an offering statement with the SEC, which it must provide to investors.
+The offering statement is like a watered-down prospectus for a registered offering.
+The requirements for financial statement reviews and audits are less stringent than for a fully registered offering.

 Regulation A fell into disuse over the years.
 However, the JOBS Act required the SEC to update and liberalize the Regulation, and in March 2015 the SEC’s amended Regulation went into effect.
 (The new rules are sometimes informally referred to as Regulation A+.)